 Mickey’s Not-So-Scary Halloween Party Tips

 - Since you can enter the Magic Kingdom as early as 4 p.m. with your party ticket, you may want to make Advance Dining Reservations at a Magic Kingdom restaurant for dinner.
 Table Service restaurants book up early on party nights so book as far in advance as possible.
 You can book up to 190 days out if you are staying at a Walt Disney World resort, and 180 days in advance otherwise.
 Allow yourself enough time to finish eating before the party begins.
-If you’re planning on eating at a Quick Service restaurant prior to the party, be aware that some restaurants may close earlier than expected.
-This is especially true for Quick Service restaurants that will not be opened during the party – some closing as early as 5-5:30 p.m. on party nights.
-If your children will be having a makeover at Pirates League or Bibbidi Bobbidi Boutique prior to the party, be sure to make those reservations well in advance too.
+If you’re planning on eating at a Quick Service restaurant before the party, be aware that some restaurants may close earlier than expected.
+This is especially true for Quick Service restaurants that will not be opened during the party; some closing as early as 5-5:30 p.m. on party nights.
+If your children are having a makeover at Bibbidi Bobbidi Boutique before the party, be sure to make those reservations well in advance too.

-Dress up!
-It’s part of the fun, but definitely not a requirement.
+- Dress up!
+It’s part of the fun, but not a requirement.
 Costumes can be as elaborate or as simple as you like and something the whole family can do.
 Last minute costumes could include a funny t-shirt or Disney hat and perhaps some face paint.
 The Emporium in the Magic Kingdom and Mouse Gear at Epcot usually have a selection of costume items for both children and adults.
-The same costumes are also carried on DisneyStore.com for about $20 less.
-During normal operating hours, Disney does not allow anyone over the age of 9 to wear costumes to the park, but it seems to relax this policy on MNSSHP days, which is good news for those who are dressing up for the evening party but want to go to the park early.
+The same costumes are also carried on Shop Disney.com for about $20 less.
+During regular operating hours, Disney does not allow anyone over the age of 9 to wear costumes to the park.
+This policy seems to relax a bit on Mickey’s Not-So-Scary Halloween Party days.
+This is good news for those who are dressing up for the evening, but want to go to the park early.
 Generally, costumes may be worn in the park anytime after 4 p.m. on party nights.

-Trick-or-treat bags are provided at any of the candy stops or at the gate as you enter the party.
+- Trick-or-treat bags are provided at any of the candy stops or the gate as you enter the party.
 The bags are on the small side and fill up very quickly.
 You may want to bring your own bag to avoid carrying several of Disney’s bags.
-Or you can purchase larger trick-or-treat bags or plastic pumpkin buckets with Mickey ears at the Emporium to gather treats or buy popcorn in one of the Hitchhiking Ghost or Hatbox Ghost Mickey popcorn bucket (available at popcorn carts) to enjoy during the parade and then use the empty bucket to trick-or-treat afterwards.
+Or you can purchase larger trick-or-treat bags or plastic pumpkin buckets with Mickey ears at the Emporium to gather treats.
+You could also buy a themed Hitchhiking Ghost or Hatbox Ghost Mickey popcorn bucket (available at popcorn carts) and use the empty bucket to trick-or-treat.

-Disney gives out a pretty nice selection of candy at the party, including “fun-sized” Snickers, Twix, Milkyway, Almond Joy, Hershey bars, Heath bars, Nestle Crunch bars, Reese’s cups, Kit-Kat, M&Ms, Skittles, SweetTarts, Smarties, gummy “Toy Story” characters, SweetTarts, Tootsie Rolls, Starburst, Now & Later, Twizzlers, Bottle Caps, Mike & Ikes, Bit ‘o Honey, Jolly Rancher, Goofy Candy Co. lollipops, Werthers caramels, Candy Corn and more.
+- Disney gives out a pretty nice selection of candy at the party, including “fun-sized” Snickers, Twix, Milkyway, Almond Joy, Hershey bars, Heath bars, Nestle Crunch bars, Reese’s cups, Kit-Kat, M&Ms, Skittles, SweetTarts, Smarties, gummy “Toy Story” characters, SweetTarts, Tootsie Rolls, Starburst, Now & Later, Twizzlers, Bottle Caps, Mike & Ikes, Bit ‘o Honey, Jolly Rancher, Goofy Candy Co. lollipops, Werthers caramels, Candy Corn and more.
 You can collect as much as you want!
 Those with special dietary needs can do a “candy swap” at City Hall; they’ll exchange your goodies for treats that meet your dietary restrictions.
 Just ask to see a list of your options which included Jelly Belly (sugar, dairy, egg and nut free), Chocolate Pumpkin and Bat Suckers (gluten, sesame, egg & nut free), Mixed Fruit buttons (sugar, dairy, egg & nut free) and Butterscotch Buttons (sugar free).